Modeling and interpolation of the ambient magnetic field by Gaussian processes: Experiments

 Figure~\ref{fig:robot-experiment} shows the results for the static magnetic field experiment.
 The estimate was updated continuously five times a second, and we show five snapshots of the evolution of the magnetic field estimate in Figures~\ref{fig:robot-updates-1}--\ref{fig:robot-updates-5} (vector field magnitude shown in figures).
 These snapshots also show the path travelled since the previous snapshot.
 The alpha channel acts as a proxy for uncertainty; the marginal variance of the estimate is giving the degree of transparency.
 The final magnitude estimate---after iterating through all the $n=43029$ observations---is shown in Figure~\ref{fig:robot-final-mag} together with the vector field components in Figure~\ref{fig:robot-final-xyz}.

 The frontal part of the mapped region shows strong magnetic activity, whereas the parts further back do not show as strong fields.
 Inspection of the venue suggested metallic pipelines or structures in the floor to blame (or thank) for these features.
 In this particular case most parts of the effect is seen in the $x$-component.
 We repeated the reconstruction with data collected from the Trivisio and smartphone sensors, and the results and conclusions remained unchanged.
+As a supplementary file to this paper, there is a video\footnote{The supplementary video is available on YouTube: \url{https://www.youtube.com/watch?v=enlMiUqPVJo}} demonstrating the online operation which has been sped-up $50\times$.

 The last part of the experiment was dedicated to dynamical (time-dependent) modeling of the magnetic field.
 We used all the data from the first part of the experiment to train a sequential model and used that as the starting point for changing the field ($t=0$).
 During acquisition of data while the robot was driving around, we brought in two metallic toolbox shelves: first a larger toolbox shelf on wheels (Fig.~\ref{fig:robot-environment-b}) and then a smaller box (Fig.~\ref{fig:robot-environment-c}).
 We acquired altogether some $300\,$s of data ($n=15513$) of the changed environment.